hubisan/shortcut-launcher/README.md

 ## TODO

+- [ ] Feature: Sort the shortcuts (exclude the recent files as they should be show in order).
+      This is needed now when using multiple shortcut folders.
+- [ ] Feature: Use a hydra for the action bound to <kbd>Ctrl-o</kbd>.
+- [ ] Feature: Snap windows to half screen or full screen after running a shortcut.
+      Experimental implementation bound to <kbd>Ctrl-q</kbd>.
 - [ ] Style: Change subroutines into functions and clean the script.
 Or rather use a class to create a namespace.
 See the hydra code.
 - [ ] Feature: Add prefixes like U for url, P for path/folder, F for file.
-- [ ] Features: Extract the profile if one is used for an url.
+- [ ] Feature: Extract the profile if one is used for an url.
 Example:
       `%ProgramFiles(x86)%\Google\Chrome\Application\chrome.exe --profile-directory="Default" https://www.tenforums.com`
       The profiles in Firefox are not named, only numbered or so.
-- [ ] Enhancement: Add hotkey to focus edit box.
 - [ ] Feature: Add a possibility to ignore a path in recent.
 - [ ] Feature: Add Workspace feature to links.
 In the target description (is usually not used) one can add a JSON or so to configure how the shorcut is opened.
 Fullscreen ...
+      This should be bound to a separate key.
+The profile name is now no problem anymore as this is already implemented.

 ## Changelog

 ### No stable release yet

+- 2020-09-16 Added focus input (edit box) feature (Ctrl-i)
 - 2020-09-07 Added feature to have multiple shortcut folders.
 - 2020-09-07 Added mechanism to have profiles.
 - 2020-09-03 Automatically remove non-existing targets and duplicates in recent.
 There are two variables at the top to turn this off if you don't want this (`DeleteDuplicatesInRecent`, `DeleteNonExistingInRecent`).
 It's turned on in the compiled version.